huggingface/evaluation-guidebook/contents/Troubleshooting/Troubleshooting reproducibility.md

 - using **different batch sizes**.
   It's been documented in several evaluation libraries and model backends that using different batch sizes will change inference results - if you want fully reproducible evaluations, you should fix the batch size, though it might not always be possible for memory issues
 - using **different loading precision** for your model weights.
-  Using a lower precision can reduce memory and inference costs, but it will also change the numerical results, since you are using different versions of the weigths.
+  Using a lower precision can reduce memory and inference costs, but it will also change the numerical results, since you are using different versions of the weights.